folio-org/folio-org.github.io/_remote/mod-circulation/doc/circulationrules.md

 How does this short example work?

-The `fallback-policy` line defines a default policy for each of the 4 policy types.
+The `fallback-policy` line defines a default policy for each of the five policy types.
 An `l` indicates a loan policy, `r` a request policy, `n` a notice policy, `o` an overdue fine policy' and `i` a lost item fee policy.